 Low self-esteem is a challenge to overcome no matter how old you are and no matter your situation in life.
-There are many reasons that can contribute to low feelings of self-worth, but there are also many ways to give yourself a boost and feel better almost instantaneously.
-We’re talking about, of course, EXERCISE!
+There are many reasons that contribute to low feelings of self-worth, but there are also many ways to give yourself a boost and feel better almost instantaneously.
+Of course, we’re talking about EXERCISE!

 No, exercise is not a dirty word.
 It can be fun and rewarding.
 Raising your heart rate and increasing oxygen intake through deep breathing for just 30 minutes a day can help significantly build self-esteem.

 Your self-esteem is your self-value, your self-worth, and your belief that you are good and deserve happiness.
 You, you, you.
 Therein lies the problem.
 As the saying goes, “you are your own worst enemy.”
 Let go of the things you cannot control and seize the opportunities to turn self-deprecating ideas into positive energy.

 Low self-esteem is a self-propelling fall into a dizzying blur of poor judgment, choices, and health.
 Beyond the obvious mental factors of depression and anger, low self-esteem can lead to alcoholism, drug abuse, eating disorders, and violence.
 These conditions, in turn, lead to physical diseases like heart and liver disease, obesity, diabetes, and so much more.
 Exercise can help rid you of defeatist thoughts and get you on the road to building self-esteem.

 Benefits Of Exercise

 There are some obvious benefits of exercise including:

 Exercise is known to lower your cholesterol and decrease your risk of heart disease and other illnesses.
 These benefits come as your body works, burns calories, and gains muscle.
 All of these help you stay healthy and combat chronic illnesses and diseases.